smartcontractkit/helmenv/README.md

 #### Helm environment
-Thin wrapper for Helm to help expose different environments for local usage to help you run tests locally against multiple envs and programmatically in ephemeral envs at the same time with a nice API
+Thin wrapper for Helm to help you interact with `k8s` environments

+#### Goals
+- Create a thin wrapper around deployments that works almost like `Helm subcharts` to compose test environments, with only small code part that helps you to configure your env more easily than writing `hooks`
+- Ability to use in both ephemeral deployments for CI as a lib and when creating standalone environment as a CLI

 #### CLI usage
 Install